How to Use Your Mobile Phone for Home Internet

 What is a mobile hotspot?

-There’s also something called a mobile hotspot device (or MiFi), which is different from using your phone as a mobile hotspot.
-You can learn more about buying a dedicated mobile hotspot device and setting up service on our post about the best mobile hotspots.
+A mobile hotspot device (or MiFi) differs from using your phone as a mobile hotspot.
+You can learn more about buying a dedicated mobile hotspot device and setting up service in our post about the best mobile hotspots.

 Are mobile hotspots protected networks?

 A mobile hotspot is a protected network because it’s through your cell phone number.
 Your phone should prompt you to set up a password, which you will then enter on your other devices to access the internet.
-This makes a mobile hotspot safer and more secure than using free public Wi-Fi.
+The connections are also encrypted, which isn't always the case with free public Wi-Fi.
+This makes using a mobile hotspot safer and more secure.

 Does my cell phone allow me to create a mobile hotspot?

-Some cell phone plans don't allow you to create a mobile hotspot at all.
+Some cell phone plans don't allow you to create a mobile hotspot.
 You can find out quickly if your phone plan allows it by going to Settings and trying to turn on the personal hotspot.
-If you don’t see the option for Personal Hotspot or Wi-Fi Hotspot, or it’s grayed out, your plan does not support this feature.
+If you don’t see the option for Personal Hotspot or Wi-Fi Hotspot, or it’s grayed out, your plan may not support this feature, or it’s an add-on you need to activate through your carrier.
 You can learn specifics about your plan by contacting your cell phone provider or reviewing details about your phone plan on their website.

 How can I share internet over my cell phone with a laptop?

-If you want to share your mobile phone’s internet connection with another device (like a laptop or tablet), go to the settings in your phone.
-Look for “personal hotspot” and switch it to “on.”
-You may need to set a password and enter it on your other device if you haven’t used the hotspot setting before.
-After you finish, make sure you turn off your hotspot setting so you don’t accidentally waste data.
+If you want to share your mobile phone’s internet connection with another wireless device (like a laptop or tablet), use our instructions for Android and iPhone listed above.
+If you haven't used the hotspot setting before, you may need to set a password and enter it on your other device.
+After you finish, turn off your hotspot setting or disconnect your devices so you don’t accidentally waste data.

 Can I stream Netflix or watch TikTok if I’m using my mobile hotspot for home internet?

-Although you can occasionally stream video from Netflix or TikTok with your mobile hotspot feature, remember that video streaming uses a lot of data.
-So, watching too many episodes of Umbrella Academy might push you over your data limit and slap you with sluggish speeds of less than 1Mbps for the rest of the month.
+Remember that video streaming uses data.
+The higher the resolution, the more data you use.
+So, watching too many episodes in HD or higher might push you over your data limit and slap you with sluggish speeds for the rest of the month.

 Written by